windnode/WindNODE_ABW/docs/energy_system_model.rst

 the decentral heat bus (see :ref:`esm_model_details_label`).

 For the future scenarios based upon NEP (2035) :cite:`NEP2021` and ISE (2050) :cite:`ISE2020` (cf. :ref:`scenarios`)
-different shares apply as shown in the following table:
+different shares apply.
+The following table shows the configuration for all 3 scenarios/years per district:

+.. include:: heating_structure.rst

 Conventional electricity and heat generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^